SF-24/MineshaftAPI/README.md

 <br>
 With events fired in a direction, like the beam event, this fires them in the direction of the target.
 <br>
 To stop the MythicMobs having too accurate aim, an optional parameter `offset` has been added.
-The offset (in degrees on an axis (WIP)) determines the maximum amount of degrees the beam is rotated away from the target, allowing the mob to miss its shot (by a maximum margin of your choice).
+The offset (in degrees on an axis, distributed uniformly (WIP)) determines the maximum amount of degrees the beam is rotated away from the target, allowing the mob to miss its shot (by a maximum margin of your choice).
 <br>
 Syntax:
 `targetedmineshaftevent{e=event-name;d=damage;o=offset}` or